buzzqw/TUS/OBSS/OBSSv2-eng.md

 ## Tremorsense

-A creature with Tremorsense is sensitive to ground vibrations and can automatically detect anything in contact with the ground within the range specified by Tremorsense.
+A creature with Tremorsense can sense ground vibrations and can automatically detect anything in contact with the ground within the range specified by Tremorsense.

 Aquatic Creatures with Tremorsense (echolocation) can perceive the position of creatures in contact with water.